Thursday, February 26, 7:30 pm; Friday, February 27, 7:30 pm;

 His close collaboration with Liv Ullmann as assistant director includes the 2009 theater production of Streetcar Named Desire with Cate Blanchett as Blanche, which traveled to Sydney, Washington, D.C., and New York; and Uncle Vanya in Oslo (2013).

-Critically acclaimed for his work, in 1997 Bjørge was awarded the Jury Special Prize for the text and production of Callas – La Divina – a one-woman play about Maria Callas.
-He has been the recipient of numerous grants and awards from The Norwegian Government including Governmental Artistic Work Grants for young artists 1999 – 2001 and then later for established artists in 2009.
+Critically acclaimed for his work, Bjørge was awarded the Jury Special Prize in 1997 for the text and production of Callas – La Divina – a one-woman play about Maria Callas.
+He has been the recipient of numerous grants and awards for young artists from the Norwegian government (1999-2001) and later for established artists (2009).

-Bjørge is currently directing Bellini’s I Puritani for the Oslo Opera Festival 2014, where he also serves as artistic adviser to the Board.
+In October 2014 Bjørge directed Bellini’s I Puritani for the 2014 Oslo Opera Festival, where he also serves as artistic adviser to the Board.
 In 2015-16 he will again collaborate with Liv Ullmann on the world premiere of a yet to-be-announced theater project at the National Theater in Oslo.

 About the actress